front-commerce/developers.front-commerce.com/source/docs/reference/routing.md

 ---
 id: routing
 title: Routing
+description: 'In Front-Commerce, the routing relies on two concepts: web modules and files in the "web/theme/routes" directory of your web module.
+This reference explains how to customize the routes of your application.'
 ---

-In Front-Commerce, the routing relies on two concepts: web modules and the files in `web/theme/routes` of your web module.

-In this reference, you will find an exhaustive list about how to customize the routes of your application.

 ## Which routes are loaded?